oldham123/cfa_level_iii/_readings/Reading 35 Execution of Portfolio Decisions.md

 - The following are examples of trading tactics:
   - *Liquidity-at-any-cost*
     - Fast execution, but high costs and market impact, potentially leaking information
+    - This method is likely to be favoured by information traders, who need to execute trades quickly before opportunities close
   - *Costs-are-not-important*
     - Fast execution at market price, but incurring larger trade costs
   - *Need-trustworthy-agent*